FREE Confidential Consultation • Available 24/7

 At Summit Defense, we have experience with juvenile court proceedings and juvenile delinquency proceedings.
-A juvenile court judge differs from an adult court judge, and we can use our experience to our advantage.
+A juvenile court judge differs from an adult court judge, and as a dedicated San Jose criminal defense attorney team, we can use our experience to our advantage.

 While some serious crimes could be moved to a criminal court in the adult system, our top priority is to advocate for your child.
 Learn more about juvenile criminal offenses below.
 Then, contact us for a case consultation.